NixOS/rfcs/rfcs/0097-no-read-store-dir.md

 `/nix/store/trash` and `/nix/store/.links` will also have to have their read bit removed, resulting in 0751.

-Various other parts of NixOS also ought have their permissions fixed, which is beneficial with and without this change.
+Various parts of NixOS also ought have their permissions fixed, which is beneficial with and without this change.
 Specifically, the permissions for these things ought to be looked at again:
 - `/proc/cmdline`
 - `/proc/sys`